Morgan (orca): History

-The orca, now named Morgan, was administered medical assistance and provided with food.
-The reason for the orca's rescue was emaciation (weighing approximately 430 kg) and likely also dehydration.
+Upon her rescue, Morgan was administered medical assistance and provided with food.
+The reason for the orca's rescue was emaciation (Morgan weighed approximately 430 kg) and likely also dehydration.
 Her body length was 3.5 m.

-Public controversy

-Controversy surrounds Morgan, as she was rescued with the provision that she was not to be displayed to the public and that she would be released back into the wild when she had recovered.
-However, the Harderwijk Dolfinarium and the Free Morgan Foundation, composed of independent international experts, have come to loggerheads over Morgan's future.
-The Free Morgan Foundation includes the orca research and education organisations of Orcalab, Orca Network, Orca Research Trust, Centre for Whale Research, and Project SeaWolf Coastal Protection.
+Morgan's future has been the subject of dispute between Harderwijk Dolfinarium and the Free Morgan Foundation.
+The Free Morgan Foundation includes the orca research and education organisations of Orca Lab, Orca Network, Orca Research Trust, Centre for Whale Research, and Project SeaWolf Coastal Protection.
 It also includes the conservation and animal welfare groups the Cetacean Society International, Whale and Dolphin Conservation Society and the International Marine Mammal Project of Earth Island, as well as their affiliated scientists and experts.

-Currently, the Harderwijk Dolfinarium has advised that they wish to ship Morgan to another captive marine mammal facility after an independent team of experts concluded that she is not a suitable candidate for release into the wild.
-Yet the Free Morgan Foundation presented a detailed rehabilitation and release plan which to date (June 2011) has not openly been considered by those who hold her.
+Harderwijk Dolfinarium stated that they wished to ship Morgan to another marine mammal park after an independent team of experts concluded that she was not a suitable candidate for release into the wild.

-The Free Morgan Foundation rehabilitation and release plan included a number of phases with contingency plans.
-The plan incorporated a ‘soft-release’ where Morgan would first be moved to a sea-pen and care for her would continue.
+The Free Morgan Foundation presented a detailed rehabilitation and release plan.
+The foundation's plan included a number of phases with contingency plans.
+The plan incorporated a "soft-release" where Morgan would first be moved to a sea-pen and care for her would continue.
 The process would, should her health allow, also involve taking Morgan out into the open sea to increase her fitness and reacquaint her with the area.
 During that time she would be provided with food whilst she continued to readapt to the wild (somewhat like a half-way house for people who are in the process of reintegrating into society).